enclustra/meta-enclustra-socfpga/README.md

 - U-Boot: 2023.01
 - Linux:  kernel 6.1.0

-## FPGA Reference Designs for Microchip Libero
+## Reference Designs for AMD Vivado

 The generated binaries are compatible with the binaries of following reference designs: